 Now that we understand the problem better, let’s talk about the solution.

-Is moving to the cloud a solution?#is-moving-to-the-cloud-a-solution
+Is moving to the cloud a solution?#

 When you put up our problem to a vendor, asking him/her to come up with a solution for your data explosion issues, moving to the cloud might be the solution they would highly recommend.
 This sounds amazing, only if your company does not really care about the data that’s getting moved into the cloud, and if cost is not the biggest problem.